Category Archives: Judy Garland

 Meet Me in St. Louis is an ensemble piece featuring many actors, but the film belongs to Garland for the musical numbers alone.
 The film is groundbreaking and sets the tone for the slew of MGM musicals to follow during the 1950s and 1960s.

-Trials and tribulations erupt especially involving the romantic entanglements of eldest sisters Rose (Lucille Bremer) and Esther (Garland) and the possibility of the family relocating to New York City.
+Trials and tribulations erupt, especially involving the romantic entanglements of eldest sisters Rose (Lucille Bremer) and Esther (Garland) and the possibility of the family relocating to New York City.

-Along with the Smith parents, Rose and Esther are three other siblings, Grandpa, and Katie the maid.
+Rose and Esther are three other siblings, along with the Smith parents, Grandpa and Katie, the maid.

 The household is filled with glee, music, and heartbreak.